harmony-one/h/progress/uladzislau-muraveika.md

+2026-01-29 Thu:

+Main focus on this week was on the system engineering activities.

+Currently no explicit monitoring of the log ingestion pipeline.
+Promtail and Loki are deployed, but neither Promtail metrics nor Loki ingestion metrics are collected.
+As a result, there is no visibility into whether logs are being shipped, accepted, dropped, or silently failing at any point in the pipeline.
+Thus I've started to collect metrics from both of them and will add alert rules and simple dashboards for visualization.

+As part of support activities, I've helped with Konstantin debug of different hashes on old release and new release candidate , I've again created a DB snapshot right before the problematic smart-contract call transaction to speed up the feedback loop.

+And finally, as part of updates activities, updated base node to the latest [0.14.4 mandatory release](https://github.com/base/node/releases/tag/v0.14.4), adjusted rpc.max-logs-per-response for it.
+Also updated Grafana to [the latest release 12.3.2](https://github.com/grafana/grafana/releases/tag/v12.3.2) due to security fixes, and bumped teleport version to the latest as well.

+And the last one on ops side, Explorer team had fixed the average block time logic after my report and now both [shards reflect only the recent block](https://explorer.harmony.one/stats) `~2 seconds`.

+---

+2026-01-29 Thu: 3 hours PTO due to died laptop

+---

 2026-01-23 Fri:

-Main focuses on this week was on the system engineering activities.
-I've added the Prometheus [domain_exporter](https://github.com/caarlos0/domain_exporter) in our monitoring stack to track the domain registration expiration, created dashboard and set alarms - now we have one more part of infrastructure covered.
+Main focus on this week was on the system engineering activities.
+I've added the Prometheus [domain_exporter metrics](https://github.com/caarlos0/domain_exporter) in our monitoring stack to track the domain registration expiration, created dashboard and set alarms - now we have one more part of infrastructure covered.

 As part of support activities, I've helped with Konstantin debug of different hashes on a cross-shard transaction in old release and new release candidate, I've created a DB snapshot right before the cross-shard transaction.
 This had speeded up issue reproduction from 1.5 hours to matter of minutes.